betarixm/paranode/docs/proposal-architecture.md

 ## Method

-Basically we are going to use merge sort.
-To fully exploit N number of Workers, we have to sort parallel in each Worker.
-So hole procedure could be divided into two phase as below.
+To fully exploiting the `N` number of workers, we should sort data in a distributed manner on each worker.
+To accomplish this, we propose dividing the entire procedure into two phases, as outlined below.

-1. Relocate data in each Worker.
-2. Each Worker sort its relocated data in each Worker's disk.

-Now it's time to deep dive into each two phase with specific step.

 ### First Phase